zapier/django-knowledge/docs/alerts.rst

 subscribed users when a new response is added or accepted.
 Users can opt-in or out this alert at the time of posting a question or response.

+Further, Users with the flag 'is_staff' and the permission to change questions will receive updates when a new question is added.

 *TODO:* They can also opt-in or out after the fact.